 However, the College tries to take a broader view of mental health problems and their treatments.
 As well as providing guidance about available treatments and care, our information suggests ways of keeping yourself mentally well and directs to other resources available.

-Our information is written by psychiatrists and is reviewed by the College's Public Engagement Editorial Board (PEEB) and the Children and Family Public Education Board (CAFPEB).
+Our information is written by psychiatrists and other healthcare professionals, and is reviewed by the College's Public Engagement Editorial Board (PEEB) and the Child and Family Public Engagement Editorial Board (CAFPEB).